Dianeod/docs/docs/ml/toolkit/utils.md

 Syntax: `.ml.range[x]`

+Where

-Where `x` is a vector of numeric values, returns the range of its values.
+-   `x` is a vector of numeric values

+returns the range of its values.

 ```q
 q).ml.range 1000?100000f